Skip to main content

 The runner watches its cluster, downloads missing release artifacts, starts the workflow runtime, and advertises the tasks it can execute.
 Updating a deployment changes what the runner can execute without rebuilding the runner process.

-Bundle the release runner in a container
+Run the official runner container

 Scale runner processes